Consulting Interview Dress Code: What to Wear to a Case Interview (2026)

 Hair and Makeup

 Clean, polished, and non-distracting.
-Pulled back or neatly styled.
-Makeup in neutral tones — the goal is to look put-together, not to make a style statement.
+Pulled back or neatly styled so it does not fall in your eyes while you take notes.
+Makeup in neutral tones.
+The goal is to look put-together, not to make a style statement.

 What to Wear on Camera